sdetweil/MMM-ImagesPhotos/README.md

 | `BigDataGeoAPI`    | API key for use with loading geo data based on lat/long in Exif Data.
 (Sign up here https://www.bigdatacloud.com/reverse-geocoding)
 | `showCity`         | true or false,  show city,state,country from photo's exif data if available. <br>Default true.

+With the addition of pulling Exif data, it is slightly slower to load.
+This will increase the more images you have.
+Over 900 images will initally load and start displaying in just over 1 minute running on a Pi 4 Model B.

 Here is an example of an entry in `config.js` not fullscreen